Partha, Arpita sent to jail till Aug 18 in SSC scam | Law-Order

 Special PMLA court judge Jibon Kumar Sadhu granted 14 days' judicial remand of Chatterjee and Mukherjee on a prayer by the Enforcement Directorate (ED).

-The court rejected a bail prayer of the former minister and directed that Chatterjee and Mukherjee be produced again on August 18 when the matter will be heard again.
+The court rejected a bail prayer of the former minister and directed that both the accused be produced on August 18 when the matter will be heard again.

+Noting that the allegations are serious in nature with recoveries of huge quantities of cash, gold, properties, bank accounts and other documents during the ED custody of the two accused and that the investigation is at an initial stage, the court rejected the bail prayer.

+The court directed the superintendent of the Presidency correctional home here, where Chatterjee is to be lodged, and the superintendent of women's correctional home at Alipore, where Mukherjee was directed to be lodged, to allow the investigating officer of the case to interrogate them.

 Chatterjee and Mukherjee have been in ED's remand since their arrest on July 23 in connection with its probe into the money trail in illegal recruitments done by the School Service Commission (SSC) for West Bengal government-sponsored and aided schools.